44RY4N/battleships/case_study.md

 ### 🎲 3D Interactive Menu
 - The homepage features a dynamic grid of 3D cubes using **Three.js**, subtly animated using GSAP.
-- Hovering effects give a sense of interactivity and depth.
+- Hovering effects give a sense of interactivity and perpspective to the background.
 - Clicking a menu option animates the camera to a new position, revealing the game grid seamlessly.
+- The new position is placed at a spot where the generated cube are reused to display a grid vs grid background as we expect in a game of battleships

 ### 🚀 Transitions with Purpose
 - All transitions feel natural and cinematic, improving UX and immersion.
 - Reusable GSAP animations for camera, grid, and UI fades.
+- All transitions handle timing to prevent any bugs on spam clicking.

 ---